 People v.
 Wood, 450 Mich.
 399, 538 N.W.2d 351, (1995) The Supreme Court applied the new test of “operating” and decided that Mr. Wood, despite being asleep, had not put the vehicle into a position of no risk.
 In particular, Mr. Woods was in a running car, in drive, with his foot on the brake.
 In other words, despite being asleep, the vehicle was still capable of causing damage, the sort of harm that the drunk driving statute was intended to prevent.

 In People v Burton, 252 Mich App 130 (2002) the defendant was found asleep behind the wheel in a golf course parking lot.
 The car was running, in neutral, and the lights were off.
 There were some beer cans inside the vehicle.
 When the police awakened the Defendant, he stated he had been drunk earlier and he was stranded by his companions.
 The car was running to keep him warm.
 The Appeals Court applied the test from Woods.
 The Court reasoned that at trial the prosecutor had not proven that the defendant intended to operate the motor vehicle as transportation rather than just shelter.
 The Court stated that the defendant’s car, which was parked in a golf course parking lot, was not in a position that posed a significant risk of causing a collision.

 Circumstantial Drunk Driving

-As a member of the general public, I applaud someone that recognizes that they are too intoxicated to drive then pulls over to sleep off the booze.
+As a member of the general public, I applaud someone who recognizes that they are too intoxicated to drive and then pulls over to sleep off the booze.
 Unfortunately, my opinion is in the minority.
 Police officers are very aggressive when they find people sleeping off alcohol in their car.
 Normally the police wake up the driver and then pepper the driver with questions.
-The police will be seeking answers for the following four inquiries:
+The police will be seeking answers to the following four inquiries:

 1) Where did the driver drink alcohol;